-- 7. The valuation results summarised in paragraphs 1 and 2 above are based on the financial position and market levels at the valuation date, 31 March 2019.
+- 6. The valuation results summarised in paragraph 1 above are based on the financial position and market levels at the valuation date, 31 March 2022.
 As such the results do not make allowance for changes which have occurred subsequent to the valuation date.
-Any such changes will be reflected in the results of the triennial valuation as at 31 March 2022, which is currently ongoing.
-The final report disclosing the results of the valuation is due to be completed by 31 March 2023. - 8.
-The formal actuarial valuation report and the Rates and Adjustments Certificate setting out the employer contribution rates for the period from 1 April 2020 to 31 March 2023 were signed on 31 March 2020.
-Other than as agreed or otherwise permitted or required by the Regulations, employer contribution rates will be reviewed at the next actuarial valuation of the Fund as at 31 March 2022 in accordance with Regulation 62 of the Local Government Pension Scheme Regulations 2013. - 9.
-There are a number of uncertainties regarding the Scheme benefits and hence liabilities:
+The Actuary, in conjunction with the Administering Authority, monitors the funding position on a regular basis, but no formal interim valuations have been carried out. - 7.
+The formal actuarial valuation report and the Rates and Adjustments Certificate setting out the employer contribution rates for the period from 1 April 2023 to 31 March 2026 were signed on 30 March 2023.
+Other than as agreed or otherwise permitted or required by the Regulations, employer contribution rates will be reviewed at the next actuarial valuation of the Fund as at 31 March 2025 in accordance with Regulation 62 of the Local Government Pension Scheme Regulations 2013. - 8.
+The Government Actuary's Department carries out a review of all LGPS pension fund valuations in England and Wales under Section 13 of the Public Service Pensions Act, to ensure they are following the